Se habla español

 2. Studded Snow Tires

-These snow tires are ideal for regions with severe and prolonged winter conditions, offering unparalleled traction on ice.
-These tires incorporate metal studs or pins in the tread, which bite into icy surfaces, delivering exceptional grip.
+These snow tires are ideal for regions with severe and prolonged winter conditions.
+They offer unparalleled traction on ice.
+The tread incorporates metal studs or pins that bite into icy surfaces, delivering exceptional grip.

 • Noise and Road Damage: While they provide excellent traction on ice, studded tires can be noisy and may cause damage to road surfaces.